 Each of the integrations discussed above do a great job of performing their intended tasks, but there’s always a slight shortfall if Google Analytics isn’t part of the integration.

-When you integrate these apps with Google Analytics via Adwords, you get 360-degree insights into the customer journey on your website.
+When you integrate these apps with Google Analytics via Google Ads, you get 360-degree insights into the customer journey on your website.

 To help you perform this integration in the easiest way possible, we built an app called GA Connector.
 It seamlessly imports data between CRMs, Ads and Analytics for you.